museadmin/api-rate-limiter/README.md

 # API Rate Limiter
-> A simple class that allows you to implement client side API rate limiting.
+> A simple Python object that allows you to implement client side API rate limiting.

 ---